starr-5/starr-5.github.io/_projects/project3.md

 ---
-title: Project 3
 layout: page
+title: Project Three
 ---
-Details about Project 3 here.
+Details about Project Three — description, links, or anything you want.